artineering-io/flair-docs/flair/styles/library/hatching.md

 ### Attach hatching/stippling onto objects
 Activate the `Deformed` attribute within the materials to bake the fractalized noise onto animated objects.

+### Jittering
+You can reduce jittering present in hatches and stipples by narrowing down the near and far clip planes within the Maya camera shapes.

 ### Nurbs surfaces
 Nurbs surfaces can't save any data in vertex colors, so hatching/stippling won't stick onto the objects and it won't be possible to use VertexFX on them.